 The reading, 3.2-3,5-6, is part of Paul's words about himself, a servant of the mystery.
-Paul tells the Ephesians he has been entrusted by God with a revelation which gave him knowledge of the mystery and this mystery has now been revealed through the Spirit to the apostles and prophets and Paul considered himself one of the apostles.
-He continues saying the revelation of this mystery, unknown in the past, has enabled pagans to participate in the inheritance of Christ and become parts of the same body in Christ Jesus.
-The light of Christ reaches even to the non-Jewish peoples and calls them into the embrace of Christ.
+Paul tells the Ephesians 'You have surely heard the way in which God entrusted me with the grace he gave me for your sake; he made known to me the mystery....This mystery as it is now revealed in the Spirit to his holy apostles and prophets, was unknown to humanity in previous generations, that the gentile now have the same inheritance' and has enabled everyone to participate in the inheritance of Christ and become parts of the same body in Christ Jesus.
+The light of Christ reaches to all peoples and calls them into the embrace of Christ.
+The 'grace' entrusted to Paul is granted to him by God to be dispensed not as a possession.